|You are here: MARY VAUGHT|

-In language arts, the focus is on writing, grammar, literature, spelling and more.
-Mrs. Otte (the social studies teacher on our team) and I plan to weave language arts and
+In language arts, the focus is on writing, grammar, literature, and more.
+Ms. Shakhov (the social studies teacher on our team) and I plan to weave language arts

 social studies together for several units.

-I am happy to be teaching with Mrs. Otte, Mrs. Dunham-Bay and Mrs. Leader on a four-person team.
+I am happy to be teaching with Ms. Shakhov, Mr. Purcella and Ms. Dunham-Bay on a four-person team.
 We will be working together for a real team-focused

 approach to learning.

-Welcome to Gruening Middle School and the 2012-13 school year.
-I am Mary Vaught, teacher of 8th-grade language arts and French and a member of the Deshka Team.
+Welcome to Gruening Middle School and the 2017-18 school year.
+I am Mary Vaught, teacher of 8th-grade language arts and a member of the Iliamna Team.
 My

-team teachers are Mrs. Leader (science) and Mrs. Otte (social studies) and Mrs. Dunham-Bay (math).
-The rules for the Deshka Team are spelled out in another document,
+team teachers are Mr. Purcella (science), Ms. Shakhov (social studies), and Ms. Dunham-Bay (math).
+The rules for the Iliamna Team are spelled out in another

 Have two sharpened pencils (or a mechanical pencil with LOTS of lead) at all times